nicolasvancan/monvandb/diary/en/2_table_structures/1_serialize_objects_in_go.md

 FROM some_table
 ```

-The database would ask the table accessor to read data out of the binary tree file, and get only the name field.
+The database would ask the table to read data out of the binary tree file, and get only the name field.
 If we serialize the entire struct, for instance, a struct with the same fields

 ```go
 type some_table struct {